The Personhood Alliance's official position on vaccine ethics

 The Personhood Alliance’s official position on vaccine ethics is a culmination of 2 months of committee work, which included affiliate representatives from eight states, both Catholic and evangelical, and independent physician reviewers.
 The committee’s recommendation was unanimously approved by the Personhood Alliance’s national board of directors.

-To view the conference presentation on COVID-19 vaccine ethics and scientific facts that YouTube banned, featuring Dr. Alan Moy of the John Paul II Medical Research Institute and Sarah Quale of Personhood Alliance Education, click here.
+- The conference presentation on ethics and scientific facts that YouTube banned, featuring Dr. Alan Moy of the John Paul II Medical Research Institute and Sarah Quale of Personhood Alliance Education

 - Many vaccines are still produced and/or tested using human diploid cell cultures originally harvested from aborted human beings (hereby referenced as unethical vaccines), which in turn, has had an impact on families’ access to common, ethically produced vaccines at present; Researchers have developed several new fetal cell lines from aborted human beings to supplement or replace the original fetal cell lines.

 - Remnants of the DNA of aborted human beings are present in vaccines produced unethically and researchers are currently studying the level of risk to patients receiving these vaccines and the manufacturing protocols necessary to reduce this risk, with guidance from the FDA.

 - Some pharmaceutical companies are moving away from unethical production and testing of vaccines because of public pressure, but more must be done to produce ethical vaccines—that is, derived from animal, plant, synthetic, or human cells from consenting persons—and demand ethical alternatives of more companies, particularly when taxpayer funding is involved.